geremiam/bloch_hamiltonian/README.md

 Future plans for magnonsystem_t:

- - Allow interaction terms to be specified with respect to another basis, using a Rotation argument.
+ - Allow interaction terms to be specified with respect to another basis, using a rotation argument.
  - Allow separate definition of unit cell and magnetic unit cell.
-That way, redundant interaction definitions are not needed.
+That way, repetitive interaction definitions are not needed.
  - Calculate the coefficients of the linear terms and check that they vanish.

 Other future plans: